Louise Stutes

 Louise Ball Stutes (born July 30, 1952) is an American politician from Alaska.
-A Republican, Stutes is a member of the Alaska House of Representatives, representing House District 32 on Kodiak Island since 2015.
+A Republican, Stutes is a member of the Alaska House of Representatives, representing House District 5 on Kodiak Island.
 She had served as Speaker of the Alaska House of Representatives from 2021 to 2023.

 Career

 Stutes previously served on the Assembly of the Kodiak Island Borough from 2006 to 2013.
 As a candidate for the House of Representatives, she was an advocate for the commercial fishing industry and the Alaska Marine Highway.

 Stutes defeated primary opponent Carol Austerman, daughter of retiring incumbent Alan Austerman, in August 2014 and went on to beat Jerry McCune of Cordova, the Democratic nominee, in November to win a seat in the legislature.

 In 2021, Stutes was elected speaker of the house by a bipartisan, primarily Democratic coalition, succeeding acting speaker and temporary speaker pro tempore Josiah Patkotak, who had succeeded former speaker Bryce Edgmon at the conclusion of the previous session.